RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Deck building is another key part of the game's strategy.
 Each card has a Card Point value associated with it (higher-numbers and better effects costing more, naturally), and only by gaining levels can the maximum CP value for a deck be raised.
 Therefore, the player must constantly balance the cards in their deck to accommodate upcoming challenges, but not leave their options too limited.
 One thing that can help with this is that randomly-acquired cards have a small chance to be "Premium" cards, indicated by a separate listing on the card screen and a gold number on the card itself.
 These cost significantly fewer points to put in a deck than their standard counterparts, but the drawback is that they can only be used once per battle unless used as the second or third card in a combo or Sleight.
 Again, not something that one can rely on too much, but if you happen to get one that's just the right number and type you need for a Sleight, they can come in handy.

 In short, Chain of Memories is an odd experimental outing for the series, making the controversial move of continuing the storyline directly from the first game's ending while changing up its familiar gameplay to something almost entirely new.
-Once you adapt to its style, though, it proves to be a relatively entertaining, even if it doesn't have the same level of depth and strategy that most card-based games do and some of the boss battles are downright frustrating, with bosses constantly shutting down your attempts at doing almost anything and draining huge portions of your health with singular attacks themselves unless you happen to have a 0 ready to play at just the right time.
-Not the Kingdom Hearts franchise's best game for sure.
+Once you adapt to its style, though, it proves to be a relatively entertaining, even if it doesn't have the same level of depth and strategy that most card-based games do and some of the boss battles are downright frustrating, with bosses constantly shutting down your attempts at doing almost anything other than the most basic of attacks and draining huge portions of your health with singular attacks themselves (unless, of course, you happen to have a 0 ready to play at just the right time to counter it).
+It's certainly not my favorite in the series, but it's an interesting experiment at least.

 Developer: Jupiter